yuantn/MI-AOD/README.md

 ## Introduction

-This is the code for *Multiple Instance Active Learning for Object Detection*, anonymous ID 453 for CVPR 2021.
+This is the code for *Multiple Instance Active Learning for Object Detection*, CVPR 2021.

 ## Installation